Encore-Karaoke-Labs/Encore-Karaoke/README.md

 ### Installing

 > [!NOTE]
-> Currently, these installers are only available for Windows.
+> Currently, versions 1.0.0 to 1.3.1 are only available for Windows.
+Future versions (1.4.0+) support Linux.

 Ready-to-use installers are available on the [Releases](https://github.com/Encore-Karaoke-Labs/Encore-Karaoke/releases) page.